polyipseity/information/special/academia/HKUST/ESST/pressure safety/index.md

 <!--pytextgen generate section="937a"--><!-- The following content is generated at 2024-02-19T20:13:03.118404+08:00.
 Any edits will be overridden! -->

-- _(begin)_→:::←blast, explosion, flying debris, and shockwave
+- _(begin)_→::@::←blast, explosion, flying debris, and shockwave
-- blast, explosion, flying debris, and shockwave→:::←chemical burn
+- blast, explosion, flying debris, and shockwave→::@::←chemical burn
-- chemical burn→:::←fire and thermal burn
+- chemical burn→::@::←fire and thermal burn
-- fire and thermal burn→:::←poisoning
+- fire and thermal burn→::@::←poisoning
-- poisoning→:::←suffocation
+- poisoning→::@::←suffocation
-- suffocation→:::←_(end)_
+- suffocation→::@::←_(end)_

 <!--/pytextgen-->